LinkIsGrim/TEH-Antistasi-Ultimate/README.md

 </div>

 ## TEH Changes
 NB!
-These changes are tuned for and tested with a small amount of players (3-5).
+These changes are tuned for and tested with a small amount of players (3-5) QoL: more battlefield mobility, more info on the enemies, new mass looting system, useful intel.

 - **Extensive remake of trader inventory**
 	- Prices, availability, and compatibility fixes for items.